lucasbeemer/Sprint-Challenge--Hash-Theory/theory/README.md

 2. `(¬A ∨ B) ∧ ¬(A ∧ ¬B)`   (alternate: `(!A || B) && !(A && !B)`)
 ```
+not A or B... not A and not not B
+(False, True)

 A     B     result
 -------------------
 0     0       0